entrepreneur-interet-general/the-magical-csv-merge-machine/docs/api_calls_schema.md

-# Pseudo API request for the main recoding service
+# Pseudo API request for the main recoding service [OBSOLETE]

 Use `POST` request to post the following fields: